 As well as adopting their relaxed attitude toward getting dressed, there are style cues you can take and tweak to incorporate into your own wardrobe and bring in un petit peu of that coveted je ne sais quoi.

-It's highly likely you know some major French fashion rules by heart already: For example, brushing your hair is a sacrilegious act, one should never scrimp on the day-to-day pillars of a closet and everything is best worn thrown together to encourage the perception that you've probably had a really wild time the night before.
+It's highly likely you know some major French fashion "rules" by heart already.
+For example, brushing your hair is a sacrilegious act, one should never scrimp on the day-to-day pillars of a closet and everything is best worn thrown together to encourage the perception that you've probably had a really wild time the night before.

 French girls are having fun and living life to the fullest—or at least that's what their outfits tell us—but there are other, more nuanced factors that play into a Gallic woman's wardrobe as a whole.
 And that's where we step in.
-So enrol in our French style school, where you'll learn everything from the grade-one basics through seriously advanced stages of being super chic.
+So enroll in our French style school, where you'll learn everything from the grade-one basics through seriously advanced stages of being super chic.

-#3: Only wear heels that you can walk in
+#3: Only wear heels that you can walk in.

-As any well put-together French maven will tell you, there's nothing less attractive than hobbling around in high heels.
+As any well-put-together French maven will tell you, there's nothing less attractive than hobbling around in high heels.
 It's all about looking cool and breezy.
 It's no wonder many French girls (like influencer Anne-Laure Mais) turn to classic brands for classic pieces.
 For example, Karl Lagerfeld never produced sky-high stilettos at Chanel—just clever ones like the toe-cap mules you can slip on and off and last in all day.

 No self-respecting French girl would consider their wardrobe complete without a blazer (or 10).
 They are the beautifully tailored glue that holds all looks together.

-#5: Subtly define your waist at all times
+#5: Subtly define your waist.

 We're not talking about waist-cinching of the extreme variety, but French women always make sure that their figure is in some subtle way noticeable—even when wearing loose-fitting clothes.
 Super-editor Carine Roitfeld provides a very casual and chic example here with her knotted shirt.